Document Requests

 How to Respond:

-- Provide the information requested yourself if possible
+- Provide the information yourself from your pay stubs if possible — don't wait for FedEx

 Response Best Practices

-- Respond within 48-72 hours of receiving request
+- Respond within 48-72 hours of receiving the request

 Response Methods